zhukaijun0629/personal-site/src/data/about.md

 # Intro

+I am a software developer, a structural engineer, and a railroad researcher.
+I received my M.S degree from University of Illinois at Urbana-Champaign, where I was a [Graduate Research Assistant](https://railtec.illinois.edu/member/kaijun-zhu/)and was advised by [Dr. Riley Edward](https://railtec.illinois.edu/member/j-riley-edwards/) and [Prof. Yu Qian](https://sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/qian_yu.php).
+After graduation, I became a structural / software engineer at [Saiful Bouquet](https://www.saifulbouquet.com/) and [Walter P Moore](https://www.walterpmoore.com/).

 I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
 I also advise startups, and I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently